 - provide information on how to treat the disease

 Liquid biopsies for people who are diagnosed with cancer

-The FDA has approved two liquid biopsy tests to help guide treatment decisions for patients who are already diagnosed with cancer and likely have a lot of cancer ctDNA in their blood.
+The has approved two tests to help guide treatment decisions for patients who are already diagnosed with cancer and likely have a lot of cancer in their blood.
 Guardant360 CDx, made by Guardant Health, is approved as a companion diagnostic for lung cancer therapy.
-FoundationOne Liquid CDx, made by Foundation Medicine, is approved as a companion diagnostic for ovarian, breast, lung and prostate cancer therapies.
+FoundationOne Liquid CDx, made by Foundation Medicine, is approved as a companion diagnostic for ovarian, breast, lung and cancer therapies.

-Other liquid biopsy tests have been granted FDA breakthrough designations.
+Other tests have been granted breakthrough designations.
 These are Signatera from Natera and RaDaR from Inivata to detect cancer recurrence.
 Another test from Blue Star Genomics is used to detect pancreatic cancer in patients with new-onset diabetes.

 Liquid biopsies as a screening tool for those without cancer

 Significant progress had been made in recent years on the development of liquid biopsies to screen for and diagnose cancer in people who are not known to have cancer.
 Currently, three tests are available in the US for people who have not previously been diagnosed with cancer.
 None of these tests have been approved or given breakthrough designations.
 The tests—CancerSEEK from Thrive, PanSeer from Siglera Genomics and Galleri from Grail—are being marketed as tests that can detect multiple types of cancer at early stages.
 However, research on these tests is still early.
 Importantly, these tests are not recommended in expert guidelines to detect cancer yet.